soulfulkrishna/QR_QL/README.md

   - `set_seed` helper to fix RNG for reproducibility.
   - `main` entry point to run training / evaluation experiments.
   - Logging and evaluation routines to measure episodic return and to produce plots.

+## Differences

+### Approach:
+- **Paper**
+  - Uses Quantum LSTM (QLSTM) with variational quantum circuits (VQCs) implemented via PennyLane.
+  - Experiments with QLSTM-RC (randomly initialized and frozen as a reservoir).
+  - Trains using asynchronous actor-critic (QA3C) with multiple parallel workers.
+  - Benchmarks on MiniGrid navigation tasks (5×5, 6×6, 8×8 grids with fixed and random starts).

+- **QR_RL**
+  - Implements classical or quantum-inspired QLSTM variants using frozen VQCs as stubs.
+  - Trains with synchronous A3C-style updates in a single process or small batch.
+  - Evaluates on a toy environment (1D grid, left/right actions, partial observations).

+- **QR_RL2**
+  - Runs evaluation using deterministic and stochastic policies on the same toy environment as Code 1.
+  - Uses 100 evaluation episodes and prints details for the first few.
+  - Focuses only on evaluation, not training.

+### Results:
+- **Paper**
+  - Reservoirized QLSTM performs comparably to fully trained QLSTM in easy tasks (5×5 grid).
+  - Performs worse in harder tasks (8×8 grid with more quantum layers).
+  - Reports learning curves, success rates, and comparisons across tasks and random seeds.

+- **QR_RL**
+  - Shows training metrics like loss, entropy, and average return over epochs.
+  - Achieves near-optimal performance in a solved, easy environment.
+  - Final evaluation shows mean reward ≈ 0.96 with minimal variance.

+- **QR_RL2**
+  - Deterministic policy consistently achieves mean = 0.9600, std = 0.0000 over 100 episodes.
+  - Stochastic policy shows slight variability with mean ≈ 0.9542, std ≈ 0.0106.
+  - Results reflect a simple, solved task rather than challenging navigation benchmarks.